 This means that the approach and process of delivery is co-creative and that the decision-maker - the client is integral in the team.
 To help realise this, we actively select the team from the professionals, consultants and contractor for a project, as each project has a unique set of requirements.
 Each team member commits to evolving their skills and has the desire to operate under a collaborative process.

 We see this as the only way to work in the architecture and construction industry, with its ever increasing compliance, rising costs and risk adverse processes that are continuously rolled out year after year.

 Collaboration is one of CSA's foundations to which it adheres too.

-Throughout our time in practice one thing we have found, is that authentic collaboration needs to go beyond the standard trine of cost, quality and time and embrace the human qualities that enable trust.
+Throughout our time in practice, we have found that authentic collaboration needs to go beyond the standard trine of cost, quality and time and embrace the human qualities that enable trust.
 Often harder to do, as it requires all of a person to show up, but if the processes are in place, what it does provide is a richer, more rewarding experience for everyone.